runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-properties.md

 rule MintBurns(.List) => 0
 ```

+Below we prove the invariant `[inv]` by induction on the sequence of operations and case analysis over different types of operations.

 ```
 proof [inv]:
+- assume that the invariant has held in each of the previous operations
 - let Op = Transaction Sender Target Amount CD
 - split Sender, Target
   - case Sender <> DEXTER and Target == DEXTER